-So, in two slightly different ways, location is still an important part of doing business.
-A business plan has two purposes and will serve one or both: One purpose is to raise additional capital and the other purpose is to simply outline in detail how you can succeed in your business (- operating like a user’s manual).
-Essentially, you will want to answer two questions: “Why here?” and “How can I succeed here?”
-You will need both of these questions answered for both purposes.
+In two slightly different ways, location is still an important part of doing business.
+A business plan has two purposes and will serve one or both: 1) raise additional capital and 2) outline in detail how you can succeed in your business (like a user’s manual).

 - The elements that attracted you to this location.

-- The process you went through to identify this location as the location of choice; in other words, how you narrowed it down from the entire city to the specific location, or from the vast range of URLs to the specific URL you’re going to use.
+- The process you went through to identify this location as the location of choice; in other words, how you narrowed it down from the entire city to the specific location, or from the vast range of URLs to the specific URL you will use.

 - Demographic analysis of the people in the area.
 Be sure to focus in on the make-up of your target market.
-If you market to women aged 18- 35, you may want to talk about what the overall demographic makeup is in your area and (in greater detail) the demographics of the areas women who are aged 18 – 35.
+If you market to women ages 18- 35, talk about what the overall demographic makeup is in your area and (in greater detail) the demographics of the areas women ages 18 – 35.

 - Refer to your marketing plan section where you might talk about how your signage will receive greater exposure at certain times or how your advertising appropriately targets your market.